• Oxford's Historic Robert Morris Inn To Become Luxury Condos?

 Also address your emails to "Members of the Historic Commission, the Planning Commission and the Zoning Appeals Board"

-The residents of Oxford may not agree on everything, but we must work to save this wonderful part of our town's history.
+The residents of Oxford may not agree on everything, but we must work to save this wonderful part of our town's history in a way that benefits all.

 Special Notes: The Maryland Historic Trust has been contacted by citizens but have indicated they cannot help the situation.